jad-darrous/UniformReliableBroadcast/README.md

 # Uniform Reliable Broadcast
-A mini project that implements a Uniform Reliable Broadcast on a group of processes (peers) in Fail-Stop ditributed system, that is means:
+A mini project that implements a Uniform Reliable Broadcast on a group of processes (peers) in Fail-Stop distributed system, that is means:
  * Perfect channels
  * Fail-Crash process model
  * Perfect Failure Detector